StevenBragg/GradientNormRegulator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+GradientNormRegulator is licensed under the Apache License, Version 2.0.
+See the LICENSE file for the full license text.